 The Company primarily sources its products from approximately 430 suppliers located mainly in the People's Republic of China, and to a lesser extent in Hong Kong, the United States, Taiwan, Japan, India, Thailand, Italy, Indonesia, Korea, Vietnam, Germany, Czech Republic, Malaysia, Portugal, Colombia, Lithuania, Turkey, and Mexico.
 The Company's policy is to maintain several months of supply of inventory and, accordingly, the Company orders products substantially in advance of the anticipated time of their sale to the Company's customers.
-While the Company does not have any long-term formal arrangements with any of its suppliers, in certain instances, particularly with respect to the manufacture of cutlery, the Company places purchase orders from its customers.
+While the Company does not have any long-term formal arrangements with any of its suppliers, in certain instances, particularly with respect to the manufacture of cutlery, the Company places purchase orders for products several months in advance of receipt of orders from its customers.
 The Company's arrangements with most manufacturers allow for some flexibility in modifying the quantity, composition and delivery dates of orders.
 All purchase orders are in United States dollars and are cancelable.